 - Classification of non-linear effects

-- The Newton method
+- The Newton method, with examples

-- Characteristic convergence behavior of different tasks
+- Characteristic convergence behavior relating to different tasks

 02 Ansys Solver Settings